-Is there anyone who doesn’t have a “good sense of humor” on their soulmate wish list?
+Everyone probably lists a “good sense of humor” on their soulmate wish list.
 Both men and women cite this criterion as one of the most important things they are looking for in a partner.

 Actresses Kathleen Turner and Lauren Bacall were famous for their sultry voices, leading many to believe that the deep voice is one of the biggest traits attractive to men.

 But it seems that not all men are so interested in a husky and deep voice.
 A 2013 study from the University College of London found that men find a high-pitched, breathy voice more attractive.
 Researchers believe this is the case because higher-pitched voices are associated with smaller body sizes.
 Similarly, women are more attracted to men with deeper voices because they are more associated with larger body sizes.

 There is literally no corner in the world where the pressure to stay young doesn’t reach you.
 Over time, women have reached the conclusion that in order to remain desirable for men, they need to tap into the fountain of youth.
 But over a certain age, when some wrinkles and gray hairs start to appear, women can get easily discouraged.